 Click here to view a sample contents page.

-If your thesis contains figures, they should be listed on a "Figures" page in the front matter.
-Click here to see a sample "Figures" page.
+If your thesis contains figures, they should be listed on a “Figures” page in the front matter, as described in Turabian, 9th ed., 393.
+Click here to see a sample “Figures” page.

 Click here to see a sample figure with caption.
+See Turabian, 9th ed., chapter 8, and 370–373, 380–382, for a discussion of how to format and label your figures.
 Please note that you should state the source of any figure you did not create yourself.
-Follow the guidelines described in The Chicago Manual of Style 2010, 127-129, and Turabian 2013, 360-61.
+Follow the guidelines described in The Chicago Manual, 17th ed., 141–144, and Turabian, 9th ed., 372–373.

-If your thesis contains tables, they should be on a "Tables" page in the front matter.
-Do not combine figures and tables into a single list; in other words, do not follow Turabian Fig. A.6.
-Click here to see a sample "Tables" page.
+If your thesis contains tables, their titles should be listed on a “Tables” page in the front matter, as described in Turabian, 9th ed., 393 and Fig. A.5.
+Do not combine figures and tables into a single list; in other words, follow Turabian, 9th ed.
+Fig. A.5, not A.6.
+Click here to see a sample “Tables” page.

 Click here to see a sample table.
+See Turabian, 9th ed., chapter 8 and 370–379, for information about design and format of your tables.
 Please note that you should state the source of any table that you did not create yourself.
-Follow the guidelines described in The Chicago Manual of Style 2010, 127-129, and Turabian 2013, 360-61.
+Follow the guidelines described in The Chicago Manual, 17th ed., 141–144, and Turabian, 9th ed., 372–373.

-Abbreviations used in the thesis (see section B above) must be listed and defined, as described in Turabian 2013, 386, and Fig. A.7.
+Abbreviations used in the thesis (see section B above) must be listed and defined, as described in Turabian, 9th ed., 398, and Fig. A.7.

 Click here to see a sample abbreviations page.